aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 ## String
 * Two pointer technique - palindrome
+* If the order of characters within the string matters, so HashMaps are usually not helpful.
+* When a question is about counting the number of palindromes, a common trick is to have two pointers that move outward, away from the middle.
+Note that palindromes can be even or odd length.
+For each middle pivot position, you need to check it twice: Once that includes the character and once without the character.
+* For substrings, you can terminate early once there is no match.
+For subsequences, use dynamic programming as there are overlapping subproblems.

 ## Recursion
 * Recursion implicitly uses a stack.
 Hence all recursive approaches can be rewritten iteratively using a stack.
 Beware of cases where the recursion level goes too deep and causes a stack overflow.